Felixthomas-dev/E-Commerce-Sales-Insight/README.md

 Please see the dashboard.png for a graphical representation of our insights and findings.

-For further details on the data and insights, you can refer to the `Sterling E-Commerce Data--.xlsx` and `Presentation.pptx`.
+For further details on the data and insights, you can refer to the `Sterling E-Commerce Data--.xlsb`,`Presentation.pptx` and `Dashboard.png`.

 ---